JosephAdamson/asciify/README.md

 ```
 asciify <image file path> --save
 ```
-Supports multiple file args (as with the default command which prints to the terminal)
+Supports multiple file args (each file will be saved to their own corresponding output file).
 ```
 asciify <file_1, file_1 ...> --save
 ```